Trent Grisham

 Trenton Marcus Grisham (né Clark; born November 1, 1996) is an American professional baseball center fielder for the New York Yankees of Major League Baseball (MLB).
-He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, and San Diego Padres.
+He has previously played in MLB for the Milwaukee Brewers, and San Diego Padres.

 Grisham was born and raised in the Fort Worth, Texas area, where he attended Richland High School and emerged as a top MLB draft prospect.
 The Brewers selected Grisham in the first round of the 2015 MLB draft with the 15th pick.
 After spending all or parts of five seasons in the Brewers farm system, he made his MLB debut in 2019.
 Following the 2019 season, Grisham was sent to the Padres as part of a multi-player trade and became the team's primary center fielder.
 In 2020, he won the first Gold Glove Award of his career.
 In 2022, Grisham posted the lowest batting average in the league among qualified batters at .184 but won his second career Gold Glove.
 He was traded to the Yankees following the 2023 season.